This The Ordinary niacinamide review is an exposé that’s ridiculously different to any you’ve read before today.

 Pentylene glycol is a sustainable, vegetable-derived ingredient which can help make actives like niacinamide more available to your skin.
 A skill it boasts because it helps dissolves actives up and then makes them super attractive to your skin 😉 meaning they absorb in deeper.

 It’s also a humectant moisturiser.
-Aka it locks onto water and holds it in like you just ate a can of baked beans on a first date.
+Aka it locks onto water and holds it in like if you had wind on a first date.

 Bottom line; makes niacinamide work better and is hydrating.
 Awesomesauce.